-Cook assist in the marketing, promotion, and development of the MAAC brand through the leagues broadcasting platforms and the various forms of new and social media.
-He is responsible for all aspects of Swishing for Springfield, operational responsibilities during televised MAAC Basketball contests and he oversees the MAAC ticket sales operations for MAAC championship events and services.
-Cook also serves as the primary media contact for women's basketball, volleyball and women's lacrosse and oversees all aspects of the MAAC Pepsi Goodworks Challenge.
+In his prior role as Director of New Media, Cook assisted in the marketing, promotion, and development of the MAAC brand through the leagues broadcasting platforms and the various forms of new and social media.
+He was responsible for all aspects of the MAAC Goodworks Challenge, Swishing for Springfield, the Commissioner’s Cup, operational responsibilities during televised MAAC Basketball contests and he oversaw the MAAC ticket operations.
+Cook also served as the primary media contact for men's basketball, softball, volleyball, women’s basketball, women's lacrosse, and women's soccer.

-During his time at the MAAC, Cook has assisted with host operations during the 2013 NCAA Division I Women's Basketball Regional at Webster Bank Arena in Bridgeport, CT.
-He served as the main ticket operations contact for the 2012 NCAA Rowing Championships at Lake Mercer in Mercer Park, New Jersey.
-Cook also severed as the liaison to the NCAA Operations Director during the 2011 NCAA Division I Wrestling Championships at the Wells Fargo Center in Philadelphia, PA.
+During his time at the MAAC, Cook has served as the Host Media Coordinator for both the 2015 NCAA Women’s Basketball Regional in Albany, New York and 2014 NCAA Division I Men’s and Women’s Northeast Cross Country Regional at Van Cortlandt Park in Bronx, New York.
+He has also assisted with host operations during the 2014 NCAA Men’s Basketball Second and Third Rounds in Buffalo, New York and the 2013 NCAA Division I Women's Basketball Regional at Webster Bank Arena in Bridgeport, Connecticut.
+Cook served as the primary ticket operations contact for the 2012 NCAA Rowing Championships at Lake Mercer in Mercer Park, New Jersey and also served as the assistant to the Tournament Director during the 2011 NCAA Division I Wrestling Championships at the Wells Fargo Center in Philadelphia, Pennsylvania.

 Cook is a member of the Minority Opportunities Athletic Association (MOAA) and National Association of Collegiate Marketing Administrators (NACMA) in conjunction with the National Association of Collegiate Directors of Athletics (NACDA).
 He is also a member of the U.S. Basketball Writers Association (USBWA).

-Cook graduated in May of 2010 from Johnson & Wales University with a Bachelor's of Science degree in Sports/Entertainment/Event Management with a concentration in Sports Management.
+Cook earned his degree in sports/entertainment/event management with a concentration in sports management from Johnson & Wales University in May of 2010.
 While an undergraduate, he worked for Team Ops performing various operational duties at Gillette Stadium and Boston College.
 He also worked for SMG at the Rhode Island Convention Center.